teto/mptcp-pm/README.md

 - remove the need for MptcpSocket everywhere: it's just needed to write the header, which could be added/modifier later instead ! (to increase purity in the library)
+- we need to better keep track of subflow status (established vs WIP) ?
 - pass local/server IPs as commands to the PM ?
 - generate completion scripts via --zsh-completion-script
-- to get kernel ifindex: cat /sys/class/net/lo/ifindex